hjhart/the_rotten_pirate/README.md

 You'll see the search begin (this can take anywhere from 10 seconds to 5 minutes) and output will follow.

+### Download a Single Movie

+	rake download["The Big Lebowski"]

+This will run the search operation as configured – and download a single torrent file.

 ### Run tests

 	rspec spec